sourcing-101

 1. Pre-Production Inspection (PPI)

-When: Before mass production begins What to check:
+When: Before mass production begins.

 - Raw materials conform to specifications